 On Sunday, February 28th, 2016, Morocco Pens, in collaboration with the Path Ahead workshops, hosted a special presentation by Iskandar Soekardi entitled “The Subtle Depths of Silence” at the ALC Community Center in Battoir, Agadir.
 The ALC Agadir instructor offered a thorough analysis of Billy Collins’ poem “Silence” and Rumi’s “Where Everything is Music”, alongside personal anecdotes about homeschooling, education, radio segues, and libraries.
-Afterwards, the second half was a perusal of the 10th century text on Spiritual Etiquette, the Epistle of Qushayri.
+Afterward, the second half was a perusal of the 10th-century text on Spiritual Etiquette, the Epistle of Qushayri.
 Moroccan mint tea was served to the engaged audience, who, at times, added excellent insights themselves.
 The up-and-coming photographer, Kamar Erraji, was in attendance, capturing precious moments.

 Another said, “I learned a great deal.”